ASH Briefing on Standardised Tobacco Packaging

 Briefing: Smoking and surgery

-This briefing has been produced jointly by ASH, the Royal College of Anaesthetists (RCoA), the Royal College of Surgeons of Edinburgh (RCSEd) and the Faculty of Public Health.
+This document was created by ASH, in partnership with the Royal College of Surgeons of Edinburgh, the Royal College of Anaesthetists and the Faculty of Public Health.
+It was endorsed by the Royal College of Surgeons, Royal College of Physicians and the Royal College of General Practitioners.
 It has been designed for health professionals and commissioners, to provide clear advice and examples of good practice in relation to smoking and surgery.

 Managing nicotine withdrawal in police custody